Skip to content

 In addition to interventions such as pre and probiotics, other lifestyle modifications can also be beneficial.
 For example, reducing stress and getting regular exercise or activity can help improve gut health and reduce symptoms of psychological and neurological disorders.
 Understanding the link to sleep (watch for a future article I’ll write on this, specifically) is proving to be much more beneficial to gut health than some have believed in the past.

 It is important to note that while medication can be helpful for managing symptoms, it’s not always the best long-term solution (and I’m absolutely not against meds – but those of you who know me know I lean toward holistic plans for ‘long-term’ whenever possible).
-By addressing gut health as part of a comprehensive treatment plan, individuals with psychological and neurological disorders can achieve markedly better outcomes and improve their overall well-being.
+By addressing gut health as part of a comprehensive treatment plan – which ideally includes genomic testing, individuals with psychological and neurological disorders can achieve markedly better outcomes and improve their overall well-being.

 Me…Wrapping it Up